squalecwilliams/scene-it-exercise/instructions/part3.md

 var URLEncodedSearchString = encodeURIComponent(searchString);
 ```

-## Step 3- Use AJAX to query the OMDB API
+## Step 3 - Use AJAX to query the OMDB API

-Now that we know what the user wants to search for, we can use ajax to poll the
+Now that we know what the user wants to search for, we can use AJAX to poll the
 OMDB API.
 You can take a look at the documentation for the omdb api here:
 http://www.omdbapi.com/